Create Route 53 Outbound Endpoint

 • Endpoint name: R53-OutboundEndpoint

-• Security group for this endpoint: d-###….#_controllers.
-(This is the security group that CloudFormation created to protect connections to AWS Managed Microsoft Active Directory)
+• Security group for this endpoint: d-###….#_controllers (This is the security group created by CloudFormation to protect connections to AWS Managed Microsoft Active Directory) RDGW

 RDGW